Why Were the Canaanites So Bad? A Commentary on Numbers 33:1-36:13 (Parsha Masei)

 Let's turn for a moment to the modern genre of horror fiction and tales of the supernatural.

-It is a staple of scary movies, and scary books, that once a place is tainted with evil, a place is forever evil, haunted by disembodied spirits.
+It is a staple of scary movies, and scary books, that once a place is tainted with evil, that place is forever evil, haunted by disembodied spirits.
 It is a place that threatens to corrupt innocent people.
 For example, Stephen King is the master of this theme.
 In the book and movie, The Shining, an old hotel is haunted by evil ghosts who corrupt a man and cause him to go insane and attack his wife and son.
-In Salem's Lot, the old Marsden house had been inhabited by evil people, and evil still haunts the place, making it an attractive new home to the vampire who moves into town.
+In Salem's Lot, the old Marsden house had been inhabited by evil people, and evil still haunts the place, making it an attractive new home to the vampire who moves into town and terrorizes it.
 In the book Pet Semetary, an old cemetery has supernatural powers to bring back animals and people from the dead, and it corrupts the main characters into doing bad things they wouldn't have done otherwise.

 The Torah takes the opposite approach.
 Canaan was an evil place, not because the Canaanite gods were powerful, not because of disembodied evil spirits, but because of human behavior.
 The land was polluted with the blood of innocent children because humans practiced child sacrifice.
-The Canaanites were bad because their behavior was bad, and consequently, their society and environment was bad.
+The Canaanites were bad because their behavior was bad, and consequently, their society and environment was contaminated.

 God commanded the Israelites to go there and replace Canaanite religion with Judaism, and make it into a good place.
 He warned the Israelites that if they did not obey His commands, if they did the same bad things the Canaanites did, they would suffer the same fate as the Canaanites.